lakshminarayana8522/Advanced-C/atExit/README.md

 When the program terminates these exit handlers are called in reverse order of registration.

 A child process created via fork() inherits a copy of its parent's exit handler registrations.

+this folder contains the programming examples of exit handlers.

+<h2>atexit1.c</h2>
+This file contains program to  create exit handler and registering exit handler.

+<h2>atexit2.c</h2>
+This file contains program to create multiple exit handlers and registering them, shows in which order they called when program terminates.

+<h2>atexit3.c</h2>
+This file contains program to understand how the register handlers are inherited when we create a child process using fork.